Adonia C. Middleton. Artist.

 So after a decade of artistic celibacy -- brought on by life's struggles, insecurities and distractions -- the need to get off was apparent.
 I produced a few pieces here and there, but couldn’t rekindle that old love affair.

-Everything changed in 2011 when I was invited to present my work at Richmond's 1st Annual Tattoo & Art Expo.
-This opportunity prompted me to create new pieces, allowed me to show my work and meet other artists.
+Everything changed once I was invited to show my work.
+These opportunities not only allowed me to show my work but prompted me to create new pieces and meet other artists.
 I learned so much and fell in love again.
 So here I am: I'm in love and committed to my artistic marriage.
 I have owned the title; I am an artist.